-Has effect that wards off the Dark of the Abyss, particularly the magic kind, by using it.
+Use to have the effect to ward off the Dark of the Abyss, particularly the magic kind.

 He was ready to deal with whatever magic the Dark threw at him in particular.
 He has had it for a while too since he took the time to engrave his crest into it.

 But Artorias should check his pockets more!
 We find it in a chest behind a uniquely light-based illusory wall.
 Looks like some upstanding citizen swiped it and took extra care to hide it.
 And right around where we find all those sorcerers too…